Zeroth-Order Constrained Optimization from a Control Perspective via Feedback Linearization: Feedback-Linearization-Inspired Zeroth-order Algorithm

 \begin{rmk}[Interpretation of Constraint Violation Bound] We now unpack the meaning of the bound in \cref{eq:bound-constant-stepsize}.
 The first term, $(1-\eta\lmin(K))^t\|h(x_0)\|$, decays exponentially in~$t$ to zero.
 This reflects the core effect of the FL design: in the absence of estimation or discretization errors, the constraint dynamics reduce to a simple stable linear system, driving violations to zero at a geometric rate.
 In this sense, ZOFL inherits the strong feasibility guarantees of first-order FL.

-The second term,~$\frac{C_2r_2^2}{\lmin(K)}\sim O(r_2^2) $, arises from replacing the exact Jacobian-vector products~$J_h(x_t)\nabla f(x_t)$ and~$J_h(x_t)J_h(x_t)^\top$ with their ZO approximations~$\Gf,\Gh$.
+The second term,~$\frac{C_2r_2^2}{\lmin(K)}\!\sim\!
+O(r_2^2) $, arises from replacing the exact Jacobian-vector products~$J_h(x_t)\nabla f(x_t)$ and~$J_h(x_t)J_h(x_t)^\top$ with their ZO approximations~$\Gf,\Gh$.
 Because these approximations are based on finite-difference probing with radius~$r_2$, the residual scales quadratically in~$r_2$.
 This error is fully controllable: if function evaluations of~$f,h$ are exact, one can make this term arbitrarily small by shrinking~$r_2$, up to the limits of numerical precision.
 Thus, this term does not represent a fundamental barrier but rather a trade-off between accuracy and evaluation cost.

 The third term,~$\frac{C_1\eta}{\lmin(K)}\sim O(\eta)$, comes from higher-order terms in the Taylor expansion of the constraint dynamics.
-Unlike the approximation error, this residual is intrinsic to the Euler discretization used in ZOFL: even with perfect gradient and Jacobian information, a fixed step size~$\eta$ produces a non-vanishing bias.
+Unlike the approximation error, this residual is intrinsic to the Euler discretization used in ZOFL, where we approximate $h(x_{t+1}) - h(x_t)$ with the first order Taylor expansion $J_h(x_t)(x_{t+1} - x_t)$ (see \eqref{eq:h-dynamics-ZO}).
+Thus a fixed step size~$\eta$ produces a non-vanishing bias.
 This is the main bottleneck for achieving exact feasibility under constant step sizes.

-To mitigate this discretization bias, one can use a diminishing schedule as in \cref{eq:bound-diminishing-stepsize} In this case, the residual terms vanish asymptotically, and constraint violations eventually disappear.
+To mitigate this discretization bias, one can use a diminishing schedule as in \cref{eq:bound-diminishing-stepsize}.
+In this case, the residual terms vanish asymptotically, and constraint violations eventually disappear.
 The trade-off is that the ideal contraction term slows down: instead of exponential decay, the dominant term becomes~$e^{-\eta\lambda_{\min}(K)(\sqrt{t}-1)}\|h(x_0)\|$, which decreases subexponentially in $t$.
-This mirrors a common theme in stochastic optimization: stronger asymptotic guarantees are possible, but only at the cost of slower transient progress.
+This mirrors a common theme in stochastic optimization: stronger asymptotic guarantees are possible, but at the cost of slower transient progress.

 In summary, the bound neatly separates three effects: (i) exponential contraction from FL, (ii) a controllable~$O(r_2^2)$ error from zeroth-order approximation, and (iii) an~$O(\eta)$ residual from discretization.
 Constant stepsizes yield fast initial reduction but leave a small feasibility gap, while diminishing stepsizes remove the gap but slow down the rate.
 This trade-off will guide the practical choice of stepsize and probing radius.